milosmrda/elementary-panel-logomark/README.md

 ## usage

-Just paste the following block of code in the terminal:
+Paste the following block of code in the terminal:

 ```
 bash -ec "